learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 9.13.
-What is the way to find the number of parameters expected by a function?
+## Q. What is the way to find the number of parameters expected by a function?

 The **length** property indicates the number of parameters expected by the function.